-The answer for a better search engine: Searx instances, Yandex images, or Brave search
+The answer for a better search engine: Searx instances, Presearch, Qwant, Yandex images.

 When it comes to finding better solutions to services and technology, get used to "no one size fits all".
 These companies have conditoned you into a one size fits all mentality.
 They get you hooked on using 1 service for 1 thing, such as Google for search.
 I think it is well established that Google is not optimal for good search results.
 There are a number of better alternatives, but it depends what you're looking to do.